top of page

 Rule Two: Life is too short for bad drinks.

 Finding cocktails that combined each new liqueur we wanted to try with all twelve of our base liquors and with coffee was not always easy.
 Sometimes we settled for recipes that didn’t rate all that highly.
 C’est la vie, right?
-The number of liqueurs we added grew and the recipe collection expanded.
-Until we encountered an advertisement for Finlandia vodka that contained this quote by a philosophical bartender named Pekka, “Life is too short for bad drinks”.
+The number of liqueurs grew and the recipe collection expanded.
+Then we saw an advertisement for Finlandia vodka that contained this quote by the philosophical Finnish bartender Pekka Pellinen:

 Rule Three: If it’s not fun don’t do it.

-Doing things you like is fun.
-Doing things you like with people you like is even more fun.
+I don’t want to make it sound like it was all hard work.
+Eating lunch and testing cocktails can be fun.
+Doing fun things you like with people you like is even more fun.
 Maybe the best fun.
 However, if you find yourself drinking alone, and fun is not a word you use to describe the experience.
 Stop it.
 Find a new hobby.
 F. Scott Fitzgerald famously said, “Alcohol is the rose-colored glasses of life” but take those glasses off when you look in the mirror.
 With your health and happiness, honesty is definitely the best policy.

 Lastly, remember to not let children mix drinks.
-It is unseemly
+It is unseemly and they

-and they use too much vermouth.
+use too much vermouth.

 bottom of page